 The white matter of your brain and spinal cord is composed of bundles of axons.
 These axons are coated with myelin, a mixture of proteins and lipids, that helps conduct nerve signals and protect the axons.
 White matter's job is to conduct, process, and send nerve signals up and down the spinal cord.
 Damage to the white matter of your brain or spinal cord can affect your ability to move, use your sensory faculties, or react appropriately to external stimuli.
 Some people with damaged white matter suffer deficits in reflexive reactions.

-Gray Matter, White Matter, and Spinal Tracts
+White Matter, Grey Matter, and Spinal Tracts

 Together, the gray and white matter of your brain and spinal cord help form spinal tracts.
 These pathways send nerve signals from your brain to the rest of your body.
 Knowing the most common tracts can help you discern the source of your injury.
 Those tracts include: